reduxjs/react-redux/docs/tutorials/typescript.md

 ## Introduction

-Welcome to the React Redux TypeScript Quick Start tutorial! **This tutorial will briefly show how to use TypeScript with Redux Toolkit**.
+Welcome to the React Redux TypeScript Quick Start tutorial! **This tutorial will briefly show how to use TypeScript with Redux Toolkit and React-Redux**.

 This page focuses on just how to set up the TypeScript aspects .
 For explanations of what Redux is, how it works, and full examples of how to use Redux, see [the Redux core docs tutorials](https://redux.js.org/tutorials/index).

-Both React-Redux and Redux Toolkit are already written in TypeScript, so their TS type definitions are built in.

-[React Redux](https://react-redux.js.org) has its type definitions in a separate [`@types/react-redux` typedefs package](https://npm.im/@types/react-redux) on NPM.
-In addition to typing the library functions, the types also export some helpers to make it easier to write typesafe interfaces between your Redux store and your React components.
+[React Redux](https://react-redux.js.org) is also written in TypeScript as of version 8, and also includes its own type definitions.

 The [Redux+TS template for Create-React-App](https://github.com/reduxjs/cra-template-redux-typescript) comes with a working example of these patterns already configured.